photo of Dr Tim Brettig

 Tim’s research journey began in 2020, commencing his PhD with the population allergy group.
 In 2023, he completed his PhD with the University of Melbourne, titled “Exploring the investigation, diagnosis and clinical management of tree nut and peanut allergy”.
 This investigated the prevalence of cashew nut allergy, the evidence behind several diagnostic tests used in clinical food allergy assessment and explored novel approaches to diagnosis to provide both improved clinical outcome and reduced health costs.

 He continues to combine his research work alongside his clinical role and is passionate to drive translation of research into clinical care.
-His current work involves food allergy treatments that are aimed to improve the lives of those living with food allergy.
+His current work involves food allergy treatments aimed to improve the lives of those living with food allergy.

 Tim’s research journey began in 2020, commencing his PhD with the population allergy group.
 In 2023, he completed his PhD with the University of Melbourne, titled “Exploring the investigation, diagnosis and clinical management of tree nut and peanut allergy”.
 This investigated the prevalence of cashew nut allergy, the evidence behind several diagnostic tests used in clinical food allergy assessment and explored novel approaches to diagnosis to provide both improved clinical outcome and reduced health costs.

 He continues to combine his research work alongside his clinical role and is passionate to drive translation of research into clinical care.
-His current work involves food allergy treatments that are aimed to improve the lives of those living with food allergy.
+His current work involves food allergy treatments aimed to improve the lives of those living with food allergy.

 Top Publications